huiyun2/Antra_FS_C-_Assignment01/Short Answers.md

-Sure, here's the properly formatted Markdown version of your text:

----

-# Introduction to C# and Data Types
+# 01 Introduction to C# and Data Types

 ## Understanding Data Types